Trump hits Russia, backs Israel in wide-ranging UN speech

 Trump is among some 150 heads of state or government are expected to address the chamber this week.
 He spoke eight months into a second term marked by severe aid cuts that have sparked humanitarian worries and have raised doubts about the UN's future.

-According to planning documents reviewed by Reuters, the Trump administration plans to call this week for sharply narrowing the right to asylum, seeking to undo the post-World War Two framework around humanitarian protection.
+According to planning documents reviewed by Reuters, the Trump administration plans to call this week for sharply narrowing the right to asylum, seeking to undo the post-World War II framework around humanitarian protection.

 Trump's more restrictive stance would include requiring asylum seekers to claim protection in the first country they enter, not a nation of their choosing, a State Department spokesperson said.